martinandert/counterpart/README.md

 translate.getLocale()     // => 'de'
 ```

 Note that it is advised to call `setLocale` only once at the start of the application or when the user changes her language preference.
-A library author integrating the globalization package in a library should not call `setLocale` at all and leave that to the developer incorporating the library.
+A library author integrating the counterpart package in a library should not call `setLocale` at all and leave that to the developer incorporating the library.

 In case of a locale change, the `setLocale` function emits an event you can listen to: